manishekhawat/device-type-capture/README.md

 ### Contributing Guide

-Read our [contributing guide](./CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to `@techbana`.
+Read our [contributing guide](./CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to `@techbana/device-type-capture`.

 ### Good First Issues